-Ceremonial House Lintel, Kamoro People Mimika Area West Papua Irian Jaya Indonesia
+A Fine Old New Guinea Ceremonial House Lintel Kamoro Mimika People West Papua Irian Jaya Indonesia

 |Size||Length 212cm x 21cm|

-Much of the art of the Kamoro people of southwest New Guinea centres on ceremonies and wood carvings that honour the spirits of individuals who have recently died.
-Portraying recently deceased ancestors, Yamate were primarily created during the emakame, a complex ritual honouring the dead and celebrating the renewal of life.
+Much of the art of the Kamoro people of southwest New Guinea centers on ceremonies and wood carvings that honor the spirits of individuals who have recently died.
+Portraying recently deceased ancestors, Yamate was primarily created during the emakame, a complex ritual honoring the dead and celebrating the renewal of life.
 A pivotal event in the Emakame was the revealing of a group of Yamate, each of which represented a specific deceased person, whose name it bore.
-Some Yamate were also used on festive occasions as ornaments on the prows of canoes.
+Some Yamate was also used on festive occasions as ornaments on the prows of canoes.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.